a455jldvmsrwll1a/pen-steer/README.md

 _Proper load/save is in the works._

 ## Net Source
-Currently the only source available.
-It listens for pen input via UDP.
+Listens for pen input via UDP.

 By default, it will listen on `127.0.0.1:16027`.